-It is recommended that these village zones be deleted and the land be rezoned to rural landscape.
+It is recommended that an assessment should be undertaken of these village zones, and whether the land should be rezoned to rural landscape.

 6.8.
 Land Uses and Definitions

 As a result of the zone review, there are some definitions that need to be amended and they are discussed below for the following uses: